rainfall3363/FreeCell/readme.txt

    - Home cell's foundations are built up by suit.
 The Foundations begin with Ace and are built up to King.
-   - The number of cards that can be moved at once is number of empty cell in free cell + 1, and if there is an empty cascade, it can increase further.
+   - The number of cards that can be moved at once is number of empty cell in free cell + 1, and if there is an empty cascade, it can be increased further.
    - Tableaux must be built down by alternating colors.
    - The game is won after all cards are moved to their foundation piles in home cell.